00004707/Unreal/source/Editor/Actor Actions/Translating.rst

 .. figure:: Translating/images/27.webp
     :align: center

-    Pilot actor feature in action.
+|

 Toggle camera feature
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-If the actor that is used in Pilot function has a camera component, this feature toggles between automatic camera and component.
+If the actor that is used in Pilot function has a camera component, this feature toggles between automatic camera and the camera component.

 .. figure:: Translating/images/31.webp
     :align: center